Lozio Settembre 2024

 The work thus becomes a living archive, a collective narrative that not only documents but transforms and renews the perception of self and of the other.
 The act of telling and portraying becomes an experience of exchange: the observer is in turn observed, the storyteller is in turn told.
 The material element plays a fundamental role in this research: fabric, writing, and signature become instruments of identity transfer— tangible signs of a relationship that unfolds in space and time.
 Each gesture, each trace left by the participants becomes a fragment of collective history, revealing how identity is a process in constant transformation.

-The book was selected for the second edition of NUSCA (Nothing Until Something Comes Along), an Independent Festival dedicated to Cinema and Publishing, which took place in Venice in May 2025.
+Selected for the second edition of NUSCA (Nothing Until Something Comes Along), Independent Festival dedicated to Cinema and Publishing — Venice, 2025